MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-traffic-inspection.md

 *Azure Network Watcher* has multiple tools you should consider if you're using infrastructure-as-a-service (IaaS) solutions:

-- *Packet capture -* Network Watcher lets you create temporary capture packet sessions to and from a virtual machine.
-Each packet capture session has a time limit and creates a `pcap` file for analysis.
+- *Packet capture -* Network Watcher lets you create temporary capture packet sessions on traffic headed to and from a virtual machine.
+Each packet capture session has a time limit.
+When the session ends, packet capture creates a `pcap` file that you can download and analyze.
 Network Watcher packet capture can't give you continuous port mirroring with these time constraints.
 For more information, see [packet capture overview](/azure/network-watcher/network-watcher-packet-capture-overview).

 - *Network Security Group (NSG) flow Logs -* NSG flow logs capture information about IP traffic flowing through your NSGs.
 Network Watcher stores NSG flow logs as JSON files in Azure Storage account.
-[You can export the NSG flow logs to an external tool for analysis.
+You can export the NSG flow logs to an external tool for analysis.
 For more information, see NSG flow logs [overview](/azure/network-watcher/network-watcher-nsg-flow-logging-overview) and [data analysis options](/azure/network-watcher/network-watcher-visualize-nsg-flow-logs-power-bi).

 - *Traffic Analytics -* Traffic Analytics ingests and analyzes NSG flow logs.
-It creates a dashboard of insights on all inbound and outbound network traffic.
-It creates a geo-map view of your resources and traffic with detailed dashboard analysis.
+It creates a dashboard of insights on the NSG flow logs and creates a geo-map view of your resources for easy analysis.
 For more information, see [Traffic Analytics overview](/azure/network-watcher/traffic-analytics).

 **Design recommendations:**

-- Use Traffic Analytics to capture inbound and outbound network traffic with out-of-the-box dashboard visualization and security analysis.
+- Enable Traffic Analytics.
+The tool lets you easily capture and analyze network traffic with out-of-the-box dashboard visualization and security analysis.

+- If you need more capabilities than Traffic Analytics offers, you can supplement Traffic Analytics with one of our partner solutions.
+You can find available partner solutions in the [Azure Marketplace](https://azuremarketplace.microsoft.com/home).

-- Configure Network Watcher packet capture to get a more detailed understanding of your network traffic.
-Run packet capture sessions at different times and days to get a more comprehensive view of your network traffic.
+- Use Network Watcher packet capture regularly to get a more detailed understanding of your network traffic.
+Run packet capture sessions at various times throughout the week to get a good understanding of the types of traffic traversing your network.

-- Find and deploy partner solutions for supplementary or enhanced traffic monitoring solutions.
-You can find available solutions in the [Azure Marketplace](https://azuremarketplace.microsoft.com/home).

 - Don't develop a custom solution to mirror traffic for large deployments.
-The complexity and supportability issues tend to make custom solutions difficult to generate value.
+The complexity and supportability issues tend to make custom solutions inefficient.

 ## Additional platforms

 - Manufacturing plants often have operational technology (OT) requirements that include traffic mirroring.
-Microsoft Defender for IoT can be connected to a mirror on a switch or a TAP for industrial control systems (ICS) or Supervisory control and data acquisition (CSADA) data.
-See [Traffic mirroring methods for OT monitoring](/azure/defender-for-iot/organizations/best-practices/traffic-mirroring-methods).
+Microsoft Defender for IoT can connect to a mirror on a switch or a TAP for industrial control systems (ICS) or supervisory control and data acquisition (SCADA) data.
+For more information, see [traffic mirroring methods for OT monitoring](/azure/defender-for-iot/organizations/best-practices/traffic-mirroring-methods).

-- Traffic mirroring is an application dev technique that can be used as part of advanced workload deployment techniques to do pre-production regression testing using live workload traffic or offline quality/security assurance processes.
-When using Azure Kubernetes Service (AKS), ensure your ingress controller supports this feature if you plan on using it as part of your workload lifecycle.
+- Traffic mirroring supports advanced workload deployment strategies in application development.
+With traffic mirroring, you can perform pre-production regression testing on live workload traffic or assess quality assurance and security assurance processes offline.

+- When using Azure Kubernetes Service (AKS), ensure your ingress controller supports traffic mirroring if it's a part of your workload.
 Common ingress controllers that support this are [Istio](https://istio.io/latest/docs/tasks/traffic-management/mirroring/), [NGINX](https://nginx.org/en/docs/http/ngx_http_mirror_module.html), [Traefik](https://doc.traefik.io/traefik/routing/services/#mirroring-service).